SakuraiSatoru/MoeGoogleBackground/README.md

 #How to install
 1.enter extension developer mode of chrome

-2.load the root folder
+2.load the root folder of the extension

 #How to add pictures
 (may be a little inconvenient for the cost of localization)

-1.copy your pictures into the "images" folder
+1.copy your pictures into the "images" folder *Attention filename should not contain strange strings!
+English filename is recommended

 2.run "UpdateJS.py" in the root folder